iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 on the displayed map and much information about the address will be

 displayed in a sidebar on the right.
-Note the sidebar's scrollbar on
+There will probably be a vertical

 - You can slide around the map by holding down the left mouse button